Women in Chad: Early Marriage

-In Chad, the mean age of women at their first marriage is 16 years old, but experts believe the median age is likely even lower.
+In Chad, the mean age of women at their first marriage is 16, but experts believe the median age is likely even lower.
 Traditionally, girls in Chad are seen as women once they reach reproductive age, and immediately become candidates for marriage to bachelors in their respective communities.
-According to the World Fertility Report in 2013, the average (mean) age of women at their first pregnancy in Chad was 18.2 years old, but the median age for this figure is also expected to be somewhat lower.
-The structure of promoting marriage is perpetuated by religious organizations, as over 73% of the population is Catholic or Muslim. and The tradition of women marrying young, combined with a culture that promotes having large families with many children, has caused Chad's population to grow at an accelerated rate compared to developed countries with lower fertility rates.
-Despite being one of the poorest countries in the world (per capita), Chad has the 5th highest fertility/birth rate, at an average of 5.8 births per woman.
+According to the World Fertility Report in 2013, the average (mean) age of women in Chad at their first pregnancy was 18.2, but the median age for this figure is also expected to be somewhat lower.
+The structure of promoting marriage is perpetuated by religious organizations, as over 73% of the population is Catholic or Muslim.

 Polygamy

 Polygamy is legal in Chad, and it is estimated that over a third of women live in polygamous marriages.
-Men in Chad often take multiple wives in order to maximize the number of offspring they can produce, because having large families is seen as virtuous in traditional culture.
+Men in Chad often take multiple wives in order to maximize the number of offspring they can produce, because having large families is seen as virtuous, in traditional culture.
 Ordinance No. 03/INT/SUR of 1961 states that polygamy is legal as long as "spouses do not renounce it when signing the marriage contract".
-Knowledge and access to contraceptives is scarce, which also contributes to high levels of poverty and young child mortality resulting from families' inability to provide for their children.
-Polygamy is, however, not limited to rural area or remote communities; former President Idriss Déby publicly had multiple wives.
+Knowledge about and access to contraceptives is scarce, which also contributes to high levels of poverty and child mortality, resulting from families' inability to provide for their children.
+Polygamy is, however, not limited to rural areas or remote communities; former President Idriss Déby publicly had multiple wives.
 During his presidency, he married Hinda Déby Itno who eventually was designated as the First Lady out of his eight known wives.